Fundamentals of Networking for Effective Backend Design

 - Learn the building blocks of TCP/IP Protocol

-- Learn the OSI Model and where you application fits in it
+- Learn the OSI Model and where your application fits in it

 - Understand the performance impact of TCP/IP in Backend applications